-ICT Responsible Use Policy
+TSHS ICT Responsible Use Policy (including Personal Learning Devices)

 Our school community recognises that Information and Communication Technology is an integral to learning.
 Through the use of Information and Communication Technologies (ICTs), we endeavour to impart to students a range of skills and knowledge necessary for them to participate in the digital economy.